Updated: June 2026

 Intellectual property is a significant category of data to avoid scraping, second only to personal data.
 Respecting intellectual property rights allows web scrapers to uphold ethical standards and contribute to a fair and responsible web scraping community.

-Web scraping provides valuable insights, but you must do it lawfully and ethically.
-Understand and follow laws like GDPR, PECR, and the ePrivacy Directive.
+Web scraping provides valuable insights, but it must be done lawfully and ethically.
+Understand and comply with relevant laws, including the GDPR, PECR, and the ePrivacy Directive.
 Use scraping tools that respect privacy, platform rules, and intellectual property.

 If in doubt, consult a legal expert to avoid unintended violations.